Jessicavazm/JessicaVaz_T2A1-B/README.md

 ## Big 0 Notation

-`Big O notation` or `Order of` was first introduced by German mathematician Paul Bachmann back in 1894.
+"Big O notation" or "Order of" was first introduced by German mathematician Paul Bachmann back in 1894.
 It's part of a family of Bachmann–Landau notations.
-The capital letter `O` means `Order of Approximation`.
+The capital letter `O` means "Order of Approximation".

 Big O is used to describe the time complexity and efficiency of algorithms.
 This notation puts the number of steps in the spotlight and the hardware is not taken into consideration.
-Big O describes the upper bond of an algorithm time or space complexity, this means it generally describes the worse case scenario.
+Big O notation describes the upper bound of an algorithm's time or space complexity, this means Big O generally describes the worse case scenario.

-When calculating the Big O notation, the focus is on the `Dominant term` which is the term that grows the fastest as the input size gets bigger, this will determine the complexity.
+When calculating Big O notation, the focus is on the "Dominant term" which is the term that grows the fastest as the input size gets larger, this will determine the complexity of an algorithm.
 When describing the complexity we ignore the smaller terms and the constant and we describe the dominant term.

-Big O is a very powerful tool for developers because it helps to see the function's efficiency as the data input grows, it gives developers an idea how determined function will perform with different data sizes.
+Big O is a very powerful tool for developers because it helps to see the function's efficiency as the data input grows, it gives developers an idea how a certain function will perform with different data sizes.
 Understanding the Big O, gives the developers the option to choose the best performing algorithm to solve their problems and complete a function.

-## Types of complexity:
+### Types of complexity:

-### O(1) Constant
+### O(1) - Constant

 As the data grows, the number of steps stays the same, no matter how small or big the data is.
 In this algorithm a value will be selected and return.
-In the example bellow, no matter how many items are in this array, the function with return the element with the index value of 0.
+In the example bellow, no matter how many items are in this array, the function with return the element with the index value of zero.
 O(1) has the least complexity.

-#### Example of Constant time complexity algorithm
+### Example of Constant time complexity algorithm

     def get_first_element(arr):
     return arr[0]

-### O(log n) Logarithmic
+### O(log n) - Logarithmic

 As the data grows large, the Logarithmic complexity becomes smaller relative to the growth when compared to Linear and Quadratic complexities.

-This type of algorithm is usually found in algorithms that usually divides data into 2 halves such as Binary search.
-Division is usually present in O(log n).
+This type of complexity is commonly seen in algorithms that divide data into two halves, such as Binary Search.
+Such division typically results in O(log n) complexity.

 O(log n) is more complex than O(1) but less complex than polynomials O(n) and O(n^2).